What is Anorexia Nervosa?

 20-30 million Americans live with eating disorders.
 Anorexia is most commonly seen in women and girls, but also occurs in men and boys.
 Anorexia is a dangerous condition, but it is treatable.
 Inpatient or hospital intervention may be required in serious cases.
 With help and treatment, you can learn to manage your symptoms and minimize its impact on your life.
-Take our online self-assessment to learn more about disordered eating and find help for yourself or a loved one now.

 - Fear of food and constant attempts to avoid eating